Preparing for a Veterinary Career

 - Graduate from an accredited program

-- Pass a certification test
+- Pass a licensure exam

 - Submit the documentation required for licensure